Vacuum-defect wormholes and a mirror world: Phenomenology

 \subsection{Imaging bound}

-Following-up on the last remark of Sec.~\ref{subsec:Light-rays}, we can use high-resolution imaging by optical microscopes to get bounds on the length-scales of a ``gas'' of vacuum-defect-wormholes (typical size $\overline{b}$ and typical separation $\overline{l}\,$).
+Following-up on the last remark of Section~\ref{subsec:Light-rays}, we can use high-resolution imaging by optical microscopes to get bounds on the length-scales of a ``gas'' of vacuum-defect wormholes (typical size $\overline{b}$ and typical separation $\overline{l}\,$).